 - Metaphor Plagiarism.
 Metaphors are very important in writing.
 They help readers understand an idea by comparing it to something else through an analogy.
 They are important elements of an author’s style.
 If you’re going to use the same metaphor as another writer, you need to properly cite it.
 Of course, you can also come up with your own metaphor, especially if you think yours is better!

 - Author Plagiarism.
 This is what I’ve already mentioned in terms of taking an entire work written by someone else and putting your name on it instead.
 It’s surprising how many students still try to do this even though it’s the most easily detectable form of plagiarism.

 - Self-Plagiarism.
 Can you plagiarize yourself?
 This type of plagiarism may be new to you, but it’s one you need to be aware of.
 I’m going to do a whole separate article on this one because it’s probably the least understood of all of them.
 For now, just realize that when you draw upon your own previous work, you still need to cite it, because otherwise it will considered as cheating!

 Did you know there were so many different kinds of plagiarism?
 Many students are surprised by this, and can feel overwhelmed by how complex it quickly becomes.
 What I’ve done in this article is describe the many different kinds of plagiarism so that as you continue to sharpen your writing skills, you’ll be more aware of what to watch out for.
-It’s also worth keeping in mind that avoiding plagiarism has never been easier with services such as Unicheck.com, which can lend your writing efforts peace of mind.
+It’s also worth saying that avoiding plagiarism has never been easier with services like anti plagiarism software by Unicheck, which can lend your writing efforts peace of mind.